 Question Packs: Do these any time.
-The CARS Question Pack is the most useful.
+The CARS Question Packs are the most useful.
 The science Question Packs are less important since they’re from the old test (pre-2015).

 Section Bank: This is the best science material apart from the full length tests.
-Do these once early on in your studying and then again closer to your test date.
+Do this 1 month out.
+Alternatively, do it twice: once early on in your studying and a second time a month before your test.
 Don’t worry too much about your scores.